ubc-library-rc/intro-AGOL/content/add-own-data.md

 [Canada COVID-19 interactive growth rate explorer](https://mountainmath.ca/shiny/canada_covid-19/?_inputs_&level=%22province%22&metric=%22Confirmed%22&province=%2201%22&start_cutoff=100)

-Because we're working in ArcGIS Online, let's take a look at a comprehensive [dataset](https://resources-covid19canada.hub.arcgis.com/datasets/provincial-summaries) that provides provincial summaries from Esri's data hub for COVID-19 data in Canada.
+Because we're working in ArcGIS Online, let's take a look at a comprehensive [dataset](https://resources-covid19canada.hub.arcgis.com/datasets/health-region-summaries) that provides health region summaries from Esri's data hub for COVID-19 data in Canada.

 The map at the top of this page shows the extent of the data, and the **Overview** tab below shows us all of the attributes associated with this dataset.
+Notice the population data by age available for this dataset.
+This will be useful for trying to visualize the relationship between death due to COVID-19 and age since we know that [vulnerability increases with age, particularly over 60 years](https://www.canada.ca/en/public-health/services/publications/diseases-conditions/vulnerable-populations-covid-19.html).

-Below this content, Esri has also created web maps and web apps  using certain data.
+Below the attributes, Esri has also created web maps and web apps using certain data.
 We'll keep these in mind for the storymap we will be creating in a later section of this workshop.

-Just under the map showing provincial summaries, there is a download button with a dropdown arrow.
+Just under the map showing health region summaries at the top, there is a download button with a dropdown arrow.
 We see that this dataset is available in a number of different formats.
 To use this data in ArcGIS Online, we could download the data as a spreadsheet or a shapefile.

-First let's check and see whether we can add this dataset from ArcGIS Online itself to our map.
+First let's check and see whether we can add this dataset from ArcGIS Online itself to our map, which would provide a dataset with a popup that has already been configured appropriately.

 *1*{: .circle .circle-blue} From the map, click the dropdown arrow next to the **Add** button and select **Search for Layers**.

 *2*{: .circle .circle-blue} Ensure you are searching ArcGIS Online by clicking the dropdown arrow and selecting **ArcGIS Online** below **Living Atlas** among the list of options.

-*3*{: .circle .circle-blue} Search for provincial summaries Canada and click the plus symbol to add **Provincial Summaries** to the map before clicking the back arrow at the top of the search box to see the content list for the map.
+*3*{: .circle .circle-blue} Search for **health region summaries canada** and click the plus symbol to add **Health Region Summaries** to the map before clicking the back arrow at the top of the search box to see the content list for the map.

 *4*{: .circle .circle-blue} If the layer automatically opens in symbology mode, click the dropdown arrow under **Choose an attribute to show**.
 If necessary, click on the **Change Style** icon we previously used to open up the symbology properties and click the dropdown arrow.